This post is part of Marc H. Ellis’s “Exile and the Prophetic” feature for Mondoweiss. To read the entire series visit the archive page.

 When we entered his home, Nyerere asked us to join him for breakfast.
 Nyerere was to fly to Iraq later in the day to speak with Saddam Hussein in a last ditch effort to head off the first Gulf War.
 Nonetheless, he was quite interested in my Jewish theology of liberation.
 We spoke at length about Jewish theology, the Holocaust, Israel and the Palestinians.
 As breakfast he whispered to the server not to offer me bacon with my eggs.

 Few remember today – does President Obama even know of it? – that Nyerere’s project for African socialism, Ujamma, was heavily influenced by the kibbutz model in Israel.
 Nyerere spoke of this at breakfast.
 It was obvious the high esteem he had for the kibbutz movement.
-Indeed, his 1962 essay – ‘Ujamma: The Basis of African Socialism’ link to www.juliusnyerere.info – reads like a revolutionary pamphlet even today.
+Indeed, his 1962 essay – ‘Ujamma: The Basis of African Socialism’ http://www.juliusnyerere.info/images/uploads/ujamaa_1962.pdf – reads like a revolutionary pamphlet even today.
 It is an African version of the kibbutz – socialist, influenced by Marx and other utopian thinkers, though indigenous to African culture, with an emphasis on the person in community.

 When Nyerere spoke to me of Jews and the prophetic, he inquired in a respectful way.
 Clearly for Nyerere, Israel had lost its way.
 We discussed the possibility of Israel regaining its footing.
 When Nyerere spoke of Palestine and Palestinians he was wistful.
 Did I have any recommendations for the work of peace and justice he might play in his post-Presidential years?